-If you withdraw your consent during the research project, the study staff will not collect additional personal information from you, although personal information already collected will be retained to ensure that the results of the research project can be measured properly and to comply with law.
+If you withdraw your consent during the research project, the study staff will not collect additional personal information from you.
 You should be aware that data collected by the research team up to the time you withdraw will form part of the research project results.
 If you decide that you do not want your results used for the research project, you must communicate this in writing to the research project coordinator.